 3. Time your batches.
 Buy weaners in July-August, sell November-December for the Christmas premium (+₱15-25/kg).
 That's ₱1,400-₱2,400 free profit per pig for timing alone.
 See SwineFlow batch management.

 5. Get insured.
-PCIC livestock insurance covers ₱10,000/head for disease or disaster losses.
-Premium is ₱225/head, or free if you're RSBSA-listed.
-One dead pig insured pays for insurance on 44 pigs.
+PCIC livestock insurance covers ₱10,000/head for a fattener lost to disease or disaster.
+The backyard premium is about 1.75% of insured value (roughly ₱225/head), and it is fully subsidized to free if you are RSBSA-listed.
+One dead pig insured pays back the premium on dozens of pigs.

 If You Lost Pigs: How to File a PCIC Claim